machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 1. Create one or more classes that implement `FunctionTools`.
 2. Register those classes with Java `ServiceLoader`.
 3. Create and initialize the AI provider.
-4. Pass configuration into `FunctionToolsLoader`.
+4. Call `FunctionToolsLoader.applyTools(provider, configurator)`.
-5. Apply all discovered tools to the provider.
+5. Each installer registers one or more tools by calling `Genai.addTool(...)`.
 6. When the model calls a registered tool, the provider executes the matching `ToolFunction`.
 7. The tool output is returned to the model as part of the response loop.